The Deaconess Mobile Breast Center brings life-saving mammogram screening access to all parts of the tri-state.

 Technological advancements, such as 3D mammography (funded by Deaconess Foundation) and the Tri-State’s only mobile Breast Center coach keep women’s health care prevention and treatment at the highest available level.

-Advanced emergency obstetrical training for mother and baby through the use of simulation manikins.
+Advanced pediatric and obstetrical training now available through the use of simulation manikins.

 Emergency obstetrical training is taken to a new level through the use of state-of-the-art equipment.
 “SimMom” (a high- fidelity model of an adult pregnant female) and “SimNewB” (a high- fidelity model of an infant) are changing the way clinical staff train for obstetrical emergencies.
 Through a gift from Deaconess Foundation and generous donors, The Women’s Hospital has SimMom and SimNewB manikins, complete with automatic delivery module and congenital anomalies modules.
 These realistic models allow clinical teams to prepare for the many types of emergencies a mother or infant could experience.

-Not only does this specialized equipment providing training for the Obstetrical and Neonatal clinicians at The Women’s Hospital, but Deaconess is also providing simulation education to the surrounding area.
-Under the direction of Dr. Kimberly Shimer, the manikins are used to train staff at other hospital locations in the Tri-State, building relationships between The Women’s Hospital, Deaconess Health System, and outlying community hospitals.
+Most recently "SimJr." was added to Deaconess Pediatrics.
+This Sim offers the ability to prepare for any type of pediatric emergency so that staff can be ready for any situation.
+Not only does this specialized equipment providing training for the staff of Deaconess, but the health system also uses these manikins to provide simulation education to the surrounding area.
+The manikins are used to train staff at other hospital locations in the Tri-State, building relationships between The Women’s Hospital, Deaconess Health System, and outlying community hospitals.

-Strengthened partnerships mean improved quality and better outcomes of obstetrical and neonatal care in southern Indiana.
-Through simulation training, the health of both the mother and infant is improved.
-The ultimate goal of simulation education in obstetric and neonatal care is always to decrease infant mortality in our state.
+Strengthened partnerships mean improved quality and better outcomes of pediatrics, obstetrical, and neonatal care in southern Indiana.
+Through simulation training, the health of all patients is improved.

 HeartSaver AEDs are being placed throughout the Tri-State, ready to save lives in the community.